mibur1/psy111/book/statistics/6_EFA/1_Example.md

 We can see that three factors have Eigenvalues above 1 and we therefore choose a 3-factor solution for the final model.

-*Addiitonal information: Such a plot is called a scree plot, and we usually want to look for a "bend" in the plot.
+*Additional information: Such a plot is called a scree plot, and we usually want to look for a "bend" in the plot.
 In this case, the bend corresponds to the same solution as the Kaiser criterion.*

 ## Fitting and Interpreting the Final Model